-The best Capital One card for dining is the Capital One® Savor® Cash Rewards Credit Card (review), which has a $95 annual fee that’s waived for the first year, and offers unlimited 4% cash back on dining and entertainment, 2% cash back at grocery stores, and 1% back on all other purchases.
+The best Capital One card for dining is the Capital One® Savor® Cash Rewards Credit Card (review), which has a $95 annual fee that’s waived for the first year, and offers unlimited 4% cash back on dining, entertainment, and popular streaming services, 3% at grocery stores (excluding superstores like Walmart® and Target®), and 1% on all other purchases.

-If you’d prefer a no annual fee version of the card, consider the Capital One® SavorOne® Cash Rewards Credit Card, which offers 3% cash back on dining and entertainment, 2% cash back at grocery stores, and 1% back on all other purchases.
+If you’d prefer a no annual fee version of the card, consider the Capital One SavorOne Cash Rewards Credit Card (Rates & Fees), which offers 3% cash back on dining, entertainment, popular streaming services & at grocery stores (excluding superstores like Walmart® and Target®), and 1% back on all other purchases.

 While those are the best Capital One cards for dining, there are some other great Capital One cards.

-The Capital One® Spark® Miles for Business (review) is also an incredible card, and has a $95 annual fee that’s waived for the first year.
+The Capital One Spark Miles for Business (review) (Rates & Fees) is also an incredible card, and has a $95 annual fee that’s waived for the first year.
 With this card you can earn 2x Spark miles per dollar spent.
-At the moment the card even has an incredible bonus of up to 200,000 Spark miles.

 This is a nice new benefit for Capital One cardmembers, though obviously it will only be useful for those in eligible cities.
 I could see this coming in handy, assuming that the access to reservations is actually significantly better.